mfine15/techreview/about.md

 ## Our Mission

 The Harvard Technology Review (HTR) is a publication that explores the essentially human aspects of technology.
 HTR exists at the intersection between practice and theory, leveraging insight from both industry and academia.
-We aim to provide a community where undergraduates from interdisciplinary backgrounds can discuss the forefront of today’s tech scene and its societal implications
+We aim to provide a community where undergraduates from interdisciplinary backgrounds can discuss the forefront of today’s tech scene and its societal implications.

 ## Who We Are